hyde231/pornstar-lookup/README.md

 - https://www.tiava.com/ : 13947 performer (female only)
 - http://www.egafd.com/ : 5572 performer
 - https://www.pornhub.com/ : 14803 (female only, pornstars only)
+- https://www.iafd.com/ : 83326 (female only with debut from 1990 on)

-The challenge is to create a combined list, that does not include 300k+ entries but groups as many duplictes as possible.
+The challenge is to create a combined list, that does not include 400000 entries but groups as many duplictes as possible.

 ## Data Browser
 The [data](/src/data/Pornstars.combined.json) is in pure JSON format, however, a very minimalistic web app is provided to explore the data.